 Sugo ai Funghi is a traditional mushroom sauce originating from Liguria.
-The recipe begins with sautéing a medley of fresh mushrooms, such as porcini, cremini, or button mushrooms, in olive oil or butter until they release their earthy flavors.
-Garlic, onions, and herbs like thyme or rosemary are then added to enhance the savory profile.
-Sugo ai Funghi is typically simmered with a splash of white wine or broth and finished with a dash of cream or butter for a velvety texture.
-This versatile sauce can be paired with pasta, risotto, grilled meats, or polenta, delivering a taste of warmth and comfort in every dish.
+The recipe begins by sautéing a medley of fresh mushrooms, such as porcini, cremini or button mushrooms in olive oil until they release their earthy flavors.
+Garlic, onions, and herbs like thyme or rosemary are then added to enhance the flavor.
+Sugo ai funghi is simmered with a splash of white wine or vegetable broth and finished with a dash of cream or butter for a velvety texture.
+This versatile sauce can be paired with pasta, risotto, grilled meats or polenta, for a touch of warmth and comfort in every bite.

 Sauté the garlic and thyme, and when the garlic turns golden (do not let it brown) stir in the mushrooms.